 Rules and Regulations

-The Produced by the National Institute of Cinema and Audiovisual Arts (INCAA) of Argentina and accredited by the International Federation of Film Producers Association (FIAPF), the 37th Edition of the Mar del Plata International Film Festival will take place as an “in-person” festival in the city of Mar del Plata and / or on-line as the circumstances dictate, from November 3 – 13, 2022.
+The Produced by the National Institute of Cinema and Audiovisual Arts (INCAA) of Argentina and accredited by the International Federation of Film Producers Association (FIAPF), the new Edition of the Mar del Plata International Film Festival will take place as an “in-person” festival in the city of Mar del Plata.
 The Festival’s objective is to stimulate and facilitate meetings among members of the national and international cinematographic community and to present films of all genres, accompanied by their representatives, in order to contribute to the development of culture and the progress and diffusion of the audiovisual industry.
 Submission of films in all categories is free and open to Argentine and international feature length, medium length, and short films of all genres.

 The productions must have been finished within 12 (twelve) months prior to the beginning of the Festival.